MattHammond94/Golden-Square/designing_a_multi_class_program/recipes/multi_class_diary.md

 entry_3.contets => "DJ Khaled"
 entry_3.title => "Another one"

-# Fail tests - Empty Strings
+# Fail tests - Empty/invalid Strings
 entry_1 = DiaryEntry.new("", "") => "Both inputs must be valid in order to create a new entry" entry_2 = DiaryEntry.new(nil, "One two three") => "Both inputs must be valid in order to create a new entry" entry_3 = DiaryEntry.new("April", "") => "Both inputs must be valid in order to create a new entry"